-We’ve added a fat bike race for 2019, making the Tour of Anchorage the first Alaska ski marathon to include the increasingly popular activity of winter biking!
+This the second year of the Fat Bike Tour of Anchorage, making the Tour of Anchorage the first Alaska ski marathon to include the increasingly popular activity of winter biking!

 There will be separate 50-kilometer and 40-kilometer bike events that follow the same courses as the ski races and traverse Anchorage on ski and multi-use trails.
 The 50K is appropriate for experienced bike racers while the 40K is suitable for riders of all abilities.

 The 50K mass-start will start behind Service High School at 2 p.m.
 It includes the challenging Spencer Loop near the start and part of the Sisson Loop near the finish.
 Both of these trails, along with short sections of the Hillside Lighted Loop and Mize Trail, are open to fat bike racers only on March 3 during the race and otherwise closed to bikes.
 The race ends outside the Kincaid Park Chalet.

 The 40K mass-start will start behind Service High School at 3 p.m.
 It skips the Spencer Loop but includes part of the Sisson Loop near the finish.
 The Sisson Loop, along with short sections of the Hillside Lighted Loop and Mize Trail, are open to fat bike racers only on March 3 during the race and otherwise closed to bikes.
 The race ends outside the Kincaid Park Chalet.

 The start times are designed to limit overlap with skiers while giving bikers adequate time to finish before dark.
 We anticipate minimal overlap between bikers and skiers.
 In 2018, only 15 skiers, almost all from the 25k freestyle race, remained on course at 3:45 p.m.
 This is when the first bikers are expected on the final stages of the course.